×

 • Use of compression techniques

-• Elevation of the affected limb (all collectively known as RICE)
+• Elevation of the affected limb (RICE)

 Physical Therapy and Exercise